Dental trauma

 What treatment will I need?

-Loose or displaced teeth are treated by repositioning your teeth and splinting them for two to four weeks.
+Loose or displaced teeth are treated by repositioning your teeth and splinting them for 2 to 4 weeks.

-Knocked-out or avulsed teeth are placed back into the socket if they are permanent teeth and splinted for two to four weeks (see below for more details about splinting).
-Root canal treatment will then be carried out either with your local dentist or in the hospital, as the nerve has been irreversibly damaged.
+Knocked-out or avulsed teeth are placed back into the socket if they are permanent teeth, and splinted for 2 to 4 weeks.
+See below for more details about splinting.
+You will need root canal treatment, as the nerve has been irreversibly damaged.
+Root canal treatment is carried out either with your local dentist or in the hospital.

 What is a splint?

-A splint is a metal wire which is held in position with white filling material to hold your damaged teeth in position.
+A splint is a metal wire.
+It is held in position with white filling material, to hold your damaged teeth in position.

-Depending on the type of injury, the splint will remain on your teeth for two to four weeks.
+Depending on the type of injury, the splint will remain on your teeth for 2 to 4 weeks.

 What will happen next?

-What will happen when I come back to William Harvey Hospital?
+What will happen if I come back to William Harvey Hospital?

 How do I look after my teeth now?